eclipse-openj9/openj9-docs/docs/vgclog.md

 ## Using the verbose GC log to troubleshoot

-### *stop-the-world* cycles and concurrent cycles
+### *Stop-the-world* cycles and concurrent cycles

-Garbage collectors can be considered to implement two types of gc cycle - stop-the-world cycles and concurrent cycles.
+Garbage collectors can be considered to implement two types of gc cycle - *stop-the-world* cycles and concurrent cycles.
 The first step in reading the verbose GC log is to understand how these different types of cycle are recorded.

-Verbose GC logs only record *stop-the-world* events, which are events that involve pauses of the application threads of the JVM. *Stop-the-world* cycles consist solely of *stop-the-world* events so all events of a *stop-the-world* cycle are recorded in the verbose GC logs.
+Verbose GC logs only record *stop-the-world* events, which are events that involve pauses of the application threads of the VM. *Stop-the-world* cycles consist solely of *stop-the-world* events so all events of a *stop-the-world* cycle are recorded in the verbose GC logs.
 For concurrent cycles, while some operations of concurrent cycles run at the same time as application threads, others run as *stop-the-world* events.
 In particular, concurrent cycles consist of:

-- *stop-the-world* events that begin and complete the cycle, and sometimes intermediate events.
+- *stop-the-world* events that begin and complete the cycle, and sometimes intermediate *stop-the-world* events.

 - Concurrent events that do not require exclusive access to the JVM, such as the collection of memory that is marked as garbage.